 In his second poetry collection, Phantom Noise, (Alice James, 2010) Turner tells us what happens to a person and a culture when a soldier brings the war home with him.
 Poet Louis McKee wrote, “Turner’s intention is neither to romanticize nor to protest the war but simply to bring its ironies and madness, its sad and difficult truths, into the light—a light that perhaps will exorcise the demons.”
 Benjamin Percy writes: “There is the war we know—from Hollywood and CNN, about dirt-smeared soldiers disarming IEDs and roaring along in Humvees and kicking down the doors of terrorist hideouts—and then there is the battleground of the mind, the war that Brian Turner carried home with him like a rucksack full of dynamite….
 We might be able to change the channel, to turn the dial on the radio, to skim past a disturbing article, but Brian doesn’t have that luxury: because the news is in his head, the ghosts of Iraq have followed him home and he brings them to life with a staggering arsenal of talent.”

 Turner’s work has been published in Harper’s Magazine, National Geographic, The New York Times, Poetry Daily, Shortlist (UK), and other journals, as well as in the Voices in Wartime Anthology published in conjunction with the feature-length documentary film of the same name.
 Turner was also featured in the Academy Award-nominated film Operation Homecoming, a unique documentary that explores the firsthand accounts of American service members through their own words.
 He earned an MFA from the University of Oregon and has lived abroad in South Korea.
 In 2009, Turner was selected as one of fifty United States Artists Fellows.
 He traveled extensively with an Amy Lowell Poetry Traveling Scholarship, and to Japan in 2012 with a US-Japan Friendship Commission Fellowship.
-His poems have been published and translated into Arabic, Chinese, Dutch, French, German, Hebrew, Italian, Polish, Serbo-Croatian, Spanish, Swedish, and more.
+Turner is the recipient of a 2016 Guggenheim and his poems have been published and translated into Arabic, Chinese, Dutch, French, German, Hebrew, Italian, Polish, Serbo-Croatian, Spanish, Swedish, and more.

 Brian Turner is a poet and memoirist who served seven years in the US Army.
 He is the author of two poetry collections, Phantom Noise and Here, Bullet, which won the 2005 Beatrice Hawley Award, the New York Times “Editor’s Choice” selection, the 2006 PEN Center USA “Best in the West” award, the 2007 Poets Prize, and others.
 Turner’s work has been published in National Geographic, The New York Times, Poetry Daily, Harper’s Magazine, and other fine journals.
 Turner has been awarded a United States Artists Fellowship, an NEA Fellowship, a Lannan Foundation Fellowship, and more.
 His recent memoir, My Life as a Foreign Country, has been called, “achingly, disturbingly, shockingly beautiful.”